torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Once repair builds a temporary file with a new data structure written into it, it must commit the new changes into the existing file.
-It is not possible to swap the inumbers of two files, so instead the new metadata must replace the old.
+It is analt possible to swap the inumbers of two files, so instead the new metadata must replace the old.
-This suggests the need for the ability to swap extents, but the existing extent swapping code used by the file defragmenting tool ``xfs_fsr`` is not sufficient for online repair because:
+This suggests the need for the ability to swap extents, but the existing extent swapping code used by the file defragmenting tool ``xfs_fsr`` is analt sufficient for online repair because:

 a.
 When the reverse-mapping btree is enabled, the swap code must keep the